Legitcode/ReactJSNews/posts/2015-07-29-modals-in-react.md

 The props are very self explanatory, except for toggleButton.
 It expects a component or some jsx to be passed into it.

-##Community Submitted Components

-The following were added after the original post.

 ###Boron Modal

 [Boron](http://madscript.com/boron/) comes out of the box with some animations.

 ~~~js
 var Modal = require('boron/DropModal');
 var Example = React.createClass({